Strategic Trade Scheme Bulk Permit: Export, Transhipment and Transit

 Applying for Bulk Permit

-You may apply for a Bulk Permit by completing and submitting this form and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.
+You may apply for a Bulk Permit by completing this application form and submitting the form, TradeFIRST Self-Assessment Checklist and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.

-Once the application is received, an account manager will be assigned as Singapore Customs’ contact point to the company for the assessment and other Customs matters.
+Once the application is received, an officer will be assigned as Singapore Customs’ contact point to the company for the assessment.

 We will conduct a TradeFIRST assessment on the company during a site validation, which includes assessment on the effectiveness of the company’s ICP.
-The account manager would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.
+We would inform the company on the application outcome, the TradeFIRST band which the company is placed in and provide the TradeFIRST assessment report to the company.

 Applying for TradeNet Permit for Pre-approved Bulk Permit